 The President of the Republic is the Head of State.
-He embodies the national unity.
-He sees to the respect of the Constitution.
+He incarnates the national unity.
+He sees to respect for the Constitution.
 He assures the continuity of the State.
-He is the guarantor of the national independence, of the territorial integrity, of the respect of international commitments.
+He is the guarantor of the national independence, of the integrity of the territory, of respect for international commitments.

-- Minimum age of head of state

-- Head of state selectionEligibility for head of state

-- Head of state term length

-Head of state term limits

-- · Claim of universal suffrage

 The President of the Republic is elected for five years by universal direct suffrage.
 He is only reeligible one time.

-The candidate to the presidential election must be forty years of age at least and sixty-five years at most.
-He must be Ivorian by birth, born of a father and of a mother themselves Ivorian by birth.
+The candidate to the presidential election must be forty years of age at least and of sixty-five years at most.

+He must be Ivorian of origin, born of [a] father and of [a] mother themselves Ivorian of origin.

 He must never have renounced the Ivorian nationality.

-He must never have had another nationality.
-He must have resided in Cote d'Ivoire continuously during the five years preceding the date of the elections and have totaled ten years of effective presence.
-The obligation of residence indicated in this article is not applicable to the members of diplomatic and consular representations and to the persons designated by the State to occupy a post or accomplish a mission abroad, to international functionaries and to political exiles.
-The candidate to the Presidency of the Republic must present a complete statement of his physical and mental well-being duly determined by a college of three physicians appointed by the Constitutional Council from a list proposed by the Council of the Order of Physicians.
+He must never have possessed [prévalu] another nationality.

+He must have resided in Côte d'Ivoire in continuous fashion during [the] five years preceding the date of the elections and have totaled ten years of effective presence.

+The obligation of residence indicated in this Article is not applicable to the members of the diplomatic and consular representations, to the persons designated by the State to occupy a post or accomplish a mission abroad, to international functionaries and to political exiles.

+The candidate to the Presidency of the Republic must present a complete statement [état] of his physical and mental well-being duly determined by a college of three physicians designated by the Constitutional Council from a list proposed by the Council of the Order of Physicians.
 These three physicians must take an oath before the Constitutional Council.

-He must be of good morals and of grand probity.
-He must declare his assets and substantiate the origin of them.
+He must be of good morality and of grand probity.
+He must declare his patrimony and substantiate [iustifier] the origin of it.

-Head of state selection

-The election of the President of the Republic is acquired by an absolute majority of the suffrage expressed.
+The election of the President of the Republic is acquired by the absolute majority of the suffrage expressed.

 If this is not obtained, it proceeds to a second round, fifteen days after the proclamation of the results of the first round.
 Only the two candidates having received the greatest number of votes in the first round can present themselves.

 The convocation of the electors is made by decree in the Council of Ministers.

 The first round of the ballot takes place in the course of the month of October of the fifth year of the mandate of the President of the Republic.